 I guess that’s how everything is

 Throughout the series, we’ve watched Jin routinely take snapshots of his memories, and this is a theme continued in “Spring Day.”
 Jin wants to keep bits of his youth forever, to keep things unchanging like a photograph even as the world spins on around him.
 In “Spring Day” Jin takes snapshots with his fingers — holding his hands up in front of him to watch his fellow members advance along the staircase of life.
-It isn’t until they’re all on the train together than he finally puts his fingers down, when he finally moves past trying to preserve his youth — their togetherness — forever, and moves towards growing up.
+It isn’t until they’re all on the train together that he finally puts his fingers down, when he finally moves past trying to preserve his youth — their togetherness — forever, and moves towards growing up.

 I miss you